snowyu/node-abstract-nosql/README.md

 ## Eventable Ability

-make it event-able so easy:
+make it event-able so easy, install it first:

+    npm install events-ex

+add the eventable ability to a database:

 ```coffee
 eventable = require 'events-ex/eventable'